Dear Reader, I’m currently editing this. Please overlook any typos or disjointed passages. Unfortunately, that’s part of my process! Thanks!

 Still others, working on complex stories over several days, are continuing to write.
 Those few need only show me, at the last minute, how far they have gotten today.
 They will go through a structured editing process later, first with a Buddy, then with me.

-Flashing overhead lights signal the end of this writing period and time to clean up before recess.
-I stand at the door and collect clothespins as the children go out to recess.
+Flashing overhead lights signal the end of this writing period and the time to clean up before recess.
+After the classroom is back in order, I stand at the door and collect clothespins as the children go out to recess.

 Managing Individualized Work

 Keeping track of what each child is accomplishing within this active classroom is a challenge.
 The idea for the clothespin was a breakthrough for me.
-Without this simple, visible signal, I was never really certain every child was actually accomplishing what I wanted them to do, and sometimes I would discover after class that some had not finished their work.
+Without this simple, visible signal, I was never really certain that every child was actually accomplishing what I wanted them to do.
+And sometimes I would discover after class that some had not finished their work.

 This made me very uneasy.
 What good is it to discover — after school — that someone has not done their work, or that it’s done wrong?
-What is this teaching the child about responsibility, to say nothing of the skills he needs to develop?
+What does that teach the child about responsibility, to say nothing of the skills he needs to develop?
 So the clothespin gave me additional confidence.
 Now with a visual signal, I always comment on a child’s work with them, soon after they have finished it.
-Adding immediate feedback to the Steps gives me much more confidence that we can and will move everyone forward.
+Adding immediate feedback to the Steps activities gives me much more confidence that we can and will move everyone forward.

-(I noticed when doing my own research in Outstanding Effective Classrooms, that children have a sense of satisfaction when signing off on a chart posted for all to see So if I were teaching today, I might try giving the children a sticker to place beside their name on a class “Must Do” chart.
+(I noticed when doing my own research in my study of Outstanding Effective Classrooms, that children have a sense of satisfaction when signing off on a chart posted for all to see.
+So, if I were teaching today, I might try giving the children a sticker to place beside their name on a class “Must Do” chart.
 Children love them, and I could carry them to check work anywhere in the room.
 And having to place a sticker would remove the temptation for a child to check off their name without having had their work checked by me.
-But I have some doubt about this, as extrinsic rewards have been shown by research to dampen motivation when given for work which requires complex thinking.
-No problem with rote tasks, such as memorizing the multiplication tables. but might be harmful.
-So I’m not sure….)
+But I have some doubts about this, as extrinsic rewards have been shown to dampen motivation when given for work that requires complex thinking.
+Using extrinsic rewards creates no problem with rote tasks, such as memorizing the multiplication tables.
+So I would use them for that.
+But it might be harmful for Special Words & The Steps.
+So I wouldn’t take the chance….)

 With our routines firmly in place, the children operate much as adults in a busy workshop.
-Their work is based on their own language and interests, their tasks are closely aligned to their skill level (not too easy, not to hard); they know what they need to accomplish and that not having their clothespin would make it obvious they have come up short.
+Their work is based on their own language and interests, their tasks are closely aligned to their skill level (not too easy, not to hard), they know what they need to accomplish, and they realize that not having their clothespin would make it obvious to everyone that they had come up short.
 That only happened twice during the first year, and once during the four years afterward.
 So rather quickly, a classroom culture developed in which “getting your pin” is the accepted, “in thing” to do.

 After Recess